acmillinoistech/lyftserver/README.md

 	}
 }
 ```
-#### Common Errors
+#### Warnings
 - You must include your team key in the request parameters
-- [Warning] Fields left blank in the pricing model will be given values of 0: it is possible to lose money by giving way free rides!
+- Fields left blank in the pricing model will be given values of 0: it is possible to lose money by giving way free rides!
 - Extra decimal places will be rounded when setting price
 - This POST request responds with your team's updated pricing model: double-check to make sure it is structured the way you want
 - You can only edit your pricing model for the current checkpoint, not past or future ones